luc-github/ESP3D/README.md

 -- do the bridge serial/TCPIP
 -- do coding
 -- do testing
 -- do a complete drawing for connections
--- show available AP in web page and allow to select -- show connected clients if in AP
--- need to display wifi information in front end
--- need to display MAC address in front end/ configuration to help if MAC filtering on router is necessary
+-- add some Javascript to enhance web UI
+-- allow to change ports from Web UI, currently fixed to 80 and 8888

 more to come